quicwg/base-drafts/draft-ietf-quic-tls.md

 forms the AEAD nonce.

-The associated data, A, for the AEAD is the contents of the QUIC header, starting from the flags octet in the common header.
+The associated data, A, for the AEAD is the contents of the QUIC header, starting from the flags octet in either the short or long header.

-The input plaintext, P, for the AEAD is the contents of the QUIC frame following the packet number, as described in {{QUIC-TRANSPORT}}.
+The input plaintext, P, for the AEAD is the content of the QUIC frame following the header, as described in {{QUIC-TRANSPORT}}.

 The output ciphertext, C, of the AEAD is transmitted in place of P.